Envirometrix/PredictiveSoilMapping/07-Soil_organic_carbon.md

 As mentioned previously, OCS stock is most commonly derived from measurements of the organic carbon (ORC) content, soil bulk density (BLD) and the volume fraction of gravel (CRF).
 These are usually sampled either per soil layers or soil **horizons** (a sequence of horizons makes a soil profile), which can refer to variable soil depth intervals i.e. are non-standard.
 That means that, before one can determine OCS for standard fixed depth intervals (e.g. 0–30 cm or 0–100 cm), values of ORC, BLD and CRF need to be standardized so they refer to common depth intervals.

 Consider, for example, the following two real life examples of soil profile data for a standard agricultural soil and an organic soil.
 For example the [profile from Australia](http://www.asris.csiro.au/mapping/hyperdocs/NatSoil/399%5EEDGEROI%5Eed079.pdf) [@Karssies2011CSIRO], which is shown in Tbl. \@ref(tab:profile-edgeroi).
+Note the original soil profile description / laboratory data indicates that no BLD were recorded for this profile.
+In the absence of measured field BLD we can substitute BLD estimated using LandGIS data.
+It (unfortunately) commonly happens that soil profile observations lack BLD measurements, and consequently BLD needs to be generated using a Pedo-Transfer function or estimated from soil maps.

 Table: (\#tab:profile-edgeroi)Laboratory data for a profile 399 EDGEROI ed079 from Australia (Karssies 2011).